the-sett/rag-cli/README.md

 ### Settings File

-On first run, RAG CLI creates a `settings.json` file in the current directory containing:
+crag stores its configuration in a `.crag.json` file in the current working directory.
+This file is created automatically on first run and contains:

-- `model` - Selected OpenAI model
+- `model` - The selected OpenAI model
 - `reasoning_effort` - Thinking level (low/medium/high)
-- `vector_store_id` - OpenAI vector store ID
+- `vector_store_id` - OpenAI vector store ID for your indexed files
-- `file_patterns` - Indexed file patterns
+- `file_patterns` - The file patterns that were indexed

+On subsequent runs in the same directory, crag reads this file to restore your previous session's settings.
+This means:

+- You don't need to re-select the model or thinking level each time
+- Your indexed files remain available without re-uploading
+- You can simply run `crag` to continue chatting with your knowledge base

+To start fresh or index different files, use the `--reindex` flag or delete the `.crag.json` file.

-This file is gitignored by default as it contains API-specific IDs.
+This file should be added to `.gitignore` as it contains API-specific IDs.

 ## Usage